 How do I make my smoothie thinner?

-If your smoothie is so thick you can’t drink it through a straw you can simply turn it into a smoothie bowl and add extra toppings for a satisfying meal.
+- If your smoothie is so thick you can’t drink it through a straw, simply turn it into a smoothie bowl and add extra toppings for a satisfying meal.
 OR

 Are smoothies good for weight loss?

-Adding sweeteners is generally not necessary.
-But, if you are going to add a sweetener, I recommend using natural alternatives like maple syrup or raw honey (do not give raw honey to children under 12 months of age).
-Sweetening with a squeeze of fresh orange juice (not commercially made) can also keep the sugar content low, it works well for both kids and adults.
+- Adding sweeteners is not necessary.
+If you’re going to add a sweetener, I recommend using natural alternatives like maple syrup, stevia, or raw honey (do not give raw honey to children under 12 months of age).

 Good nutrition takes practice, it’s not about having the perfect diet or heavily restricting and obsessing over food.
-Instead of viewing food as ‘good’ or ‘bad’, think of the nutritional ‘bang for your buck’ in what you’re about to eat.
+Instead of viewing food as ‘good’ or ‘bad’ think of its nutritional ‘bang for your buck’.
 If you have overindulged one day, try fasting the next morning, make yourself a smoothie for lunch, have a light dinner, and most importantly – be kind to yourself.